 His first book is Arms Race, a collection of mischievous, polemical short stories out with Text Publishing.
-His second, a literary walking expedition through the Maori and European history of New Zealand’s Southern Alps, comes out in 2017.
+His second, a literary walking expedition through the Maori and European history of New Zealand’s Southern Alps, comes out with Text Publishing in 2019.

 He is a recipient of the 2018 CLNZ Writers’ Award, an alumnus of the 2017 Banff Centre Mountain and Wilderness Writing Program, and a 2018 Pushcart Prize nominee.
-Other awards include the GREW Prize for non-fiction, was shortlisted for the 2012 Commonwealth Short Story Prize, and joint runner up in the 2013 Overland Short Story Competition.
+Other awards include the GREW Prize for non-fiction, a shortlisting in the Commonwealth Short Story Prize, and joint runner up in the Overland Short Story Competition.
 He has been a guest at writers festivals in Oceania, Asia and North America.

 Nic also works as an arts festival director and organiser.
 From 2009-13 Nic ran the international writing program at the University of Melbourne’s Asialink institute, developing tours, publishing projects and multi-arts collaborations across the Asian region.
 He was responsible for Bookwallah, taking five writers on a 4000km journey across India and Australia by train.
 He is a former director of the National Young Writers’ Festival, the founder of the Crack experimental theatre festival, and has been a curatorial advisor to the Next Wave and Melbourne Writers’ Festivals, and a peer assessor for the Australia Council for the Arts and the City of Melbourne.
 He also regularly judges short story prizes.